willmatthews86/Dreaming-s-Inspiration-Cards/README.md

 <p>Cards that state "On your next roll" can be used just before rolling to.</p>
 <p>If the DM desires it they can change cards to have an action cost or be limited but I do not recommend it.</p>
 <p>After all players already have so many things they need to use their actions on and these cards should be true rewards and feel like it.</p>
+<h4><strong>Target Cards</strong></h4>
+<p>Some cards have you select a target or respond to a target, in order to use such a card you must be able to see the target, if a card doesn't mention a range it means you just have to see the target in order to use the card.</p>
 <h3><strong>Discarding</strong></h3>
 <p>Cards can be discarded from your hand at any time, some cards have special effects if discarded from your hand.</p>
 <h3><strong>Drawing</strong></h3>